linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 04 Spreads.md

 ### 4.4.3 Spread Duration and Spread 01

-Spread duration can be defined as the same way as interest rate duration introduced in Chapter 3 as:
+Spread duration can be defined the same way as interest rate duration introduced in Chapter 3 as:

 **Table 4.9: Par Spread Example**